CharlizeY/RecSysCourse/README.md

 # RecSysCourse
-Recommender System Course Materials from the Udemy Course 'Building Recommender Systems with Machine Learning and AI'.
+Recommender System Course Exercises from the Udemy Course 'Building Recommender Systems with Machine Learning and AI'.